jorgebucaran/nvm.fish/README.md

 node -v >.nvmrc
 ```

 Then run `nvm install` to install and activate that version.
-Works from anywhere inside your project by traversing the directory hierarchy until a `.nvmrc` is found.
+Works from anywhere inside your project by traversing the directory hierarchy until an `.nvmrc` is found.

 ```console
 nvm install